ignacia-fp/rsrs-exps/demo.md

                 3 - 'app_condition_number'
                 4 - 'tot_num_samples'
                 5 - 'residual_size'
-            loglog : bool, optional
+            logx : bool
-                If True, plot both axes on a logarithmic scale (log-log plot).
+                If True, use logarithmic scale for the x-axis (tolerance). logy : bool
-                Default is True.
+                If True, use logarithmic scale for the y-axis (metric).

             Raises
             ------